YutaGoto/JumpKing-Expansion-Blocks/README.md

 3 times slippery than normal ice.

+- It is solid.
+- You can walk on it.
+- You will slide on it no matter what.

 ### ZeroFriction

 `#00c1ff` `RGB(0, 193, 255)`

-no friction at all.
+No friction at all.

+- It is solid.
+- You can walk on it.
+- You will slide on it no matter what.

 ### CursedIce

 `#1e1e1f` `RGB(30, 30, 31)`

-no walk, ice platform and reverse jump.
+No walk, ice platform and reverse jump.

+- It is solid.
+- You can't walk on it.
+- You will slide on it no matter what.

 ### RestrainedIce

 `#808000` `RGB(128, 128, 0)`

-no walk and ice platform. like wearing a Giant Boots.
+No walk and ice platform.
+Like wearing a Giant Boots.

+- It is solid.
+- You can't walk on it.
+- You will slide on it no matter what.

 ## Sand